LauraBeatris/gympoint-mobile/README.md

   // 2 - Installing the project (Be sure to have installed the react native cli) react-native run-android

-  // 3 - Run the apllication (Be sure to have the API running locally) yarn start
+  // 3 - Run the application (Be sure to have the API running locally) yarn start

   // If usually use have some error, try it